eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-config.md

 ## Che Server Logs

+# TODO OUTDATED
 When Eclipse Che gets deployed to Kubernetes, a PVC `che-data-volume` is [created](https://github.com/eclipse/che/blob/master/dockerfiles/init/modules/kubernetes/files/che-kubernetes.yaml#L26) and bound to a PV.
 Logs are persisted in a PV and can be retrieved in the following ways:

 * `kubectl get log dc/che`
 * `kubectl describe pvc che-data-claim`, find PV it is bound to, then `oc describe pv $pvName`, you will get a local path with logs directory.
 Be careful with permissions for that directory, since once changed, Che server wont be able to write to a file
 * in Kubernetes web console, eclipse-che namespace, **pods > che-pod > logs**.
+# TODO Describe how to set logs implementation

 ## Che Workspace Termination Grace Period